 Andrea Klerides was one of our eight featured photographers in our 3D, immersive, virtual Bokeh Focus Exhibit 2020 — The New World: Isolation.

-As a native New Yorker, Andrea is excited to be part of The Bokeh Focus 2020 Exhibit as it connects people from around America and the world in an effort to share the isolating effects of the COVID-19 pandemic.
+As a native New Yorker, Klerides is excited to be part of the Bokeh Focus 2020 Exhibit as it connects people from around America and the world in an effort to share the isolating effects of the COVID-19 pandemic.

 “This is a historic moment from health, social, economic and political perspectives.
 It is important that it be documented,” she said.
 “I believe it is our duty as photographers to document and share the world around us with others.”